-The Sylff program aims to identify and nurture leaders who will overcome differences in nationality, language, ethnicity, religion, and political systems to tackle global issues, and whose high integrity and drive to address issues unique to their respective countries can make a real difference.
+The Sylff program aims to identify and nurture leaders who will overcome differences in nationality, language, ethnicity, religion, and political systems to tackle global issues, and who have the integrity, determination, and expertise to bring about positive social change in global society and their local community.
 Award recipients must be doctoral students who have matriculated at Portland State University, Oregon State University, and the University of Oregon who possess high potential for leadership in international affairs, in public life or private endeavor.

-Sylff Graduate Fellowships for International Research are supported by an endowment to Portland State University, Oregon State University, and the University of Oregon—universities that established the Ryoichi Sasakawa Young Leaders Fellowship Fund (Sylff).
-Fellowship stipends are awarded to full-time doctoral students for one academic year of graduate work that involves research and scholarly endeavors in programs and projects with an international dimension.
+Sylff Graduate Fellowships for International Research are supported by an endowment to Portland State University, Oregon State University, and the University of Oregon—universities that are jointly beneficiaries of the Ryoichi Sasakawa Young Leaders Fellowship Fund (Sylff).
+Fellowship scholarships are awarded to full-time doctoral students for one academic year of graduate work that involves research and scholarly endeavors in programs and projects with an international dimension.

 Outstanding doctoral students will be considered through nomination by their respective graduate department/program.
-Departments and graduate programs must indicate their own (or their institution’s) commitment to financial support of nominees.
+Departments and graduate programs must indicate their own (or their institution’s) commitment to financially support nominees.

-- On average, 6–10 awards in total are made annually across the three eligible institutions
+- On average, 7 awards in total are made annually across the three eligible institutions.

-- Sylff recipients receive annual stipends of $15,000 to assist with educational and research-related expenses
+- Sylff recipients receive annual scholarships of $15,000 to assist with educational and research-related expenses.

-- Stipends are dispersed in three equal installments over the academic year
+- Scholarship funds are dispersed in three equal installments over the academic year.

-- Nominee must be a matriculated doctoral student at Portland State University, Oregon State University, or the University of Oregon
+- Nominee must be a matriculated doctoral student at Portland State University, Oregon State University, or the University of Oregon, and should have passed the comprehensive exam or equivalent.

-- Nominee should be enrolled in a program that falls within the parameters of the social sciences or humanities.
-Students from outside the social sciences and humanities may still be considered if they are pursuing multi-disciplinary research from a social science or humanities perspective
+- Nominee should be enrolled in a program in the social sciences or humanities.
+Students from outside the social sciences and humanities may still be considered if they are pursuing multi-disciplinary research from a social science or humanities perspective.

 Academic units may have earlier internal deadlines.
 Graduate students are encouraged to consult with their graduate department/program and submit their applications accordingly.